-The Rural Desert Southwest Brownfields Coalition covers an area spanning 55,363 square miles of land and with a population of about 83,442 (2010 Census).
+The Rural Desert Southwest Brownfields Coalition covers an area spanning 55,363 square miles of land and has a population of about 83,442 (2010 Census).

-The Coalition counties are each struggling to grow and attract new businesses, while preserving the rural character of their communities.
-Like many rural locales across the United States, these counties are finding it difficult to attract residents and new businesses, when at the same time many existing businesses are closing and cutting back.
-There is a need to foster business development, create employment opportunities, and generate revenue in each of the Coalition counties.
+The members of the Coalition are each struggling to grow and attract new businesses, while preserving the rural character of their communities.
+Like many rural locales across the United States, they are finding it difficult to attract residents and new businesses, when at the same time many existing businesses are closing and cutting back.
+There is a need to foster business development, create employment opportunities, and generate revenue in each of the Coalition areas.

 Development of renewable energy resources offers vast potential for economic development and diversification.
 The Coalition’s solar resources are among the best in the nation and are suitable for both concentrated and photovoltaic power generation.
-Wind, geothermal, and biomass resources are also disbursed throughout these county jurisdictions.
+Wind, geothermal, and biomass resources are also disbursed throughout these coalition areas.
 The Coalition recognizes that renewable energy presents an opportunity for financial solvency in the long term.
-However, the Counties also recognize that reliance on one industry can lead to economic constraints, as was the case with the communities’ dependence on mining and military installations.
-Some renewable energy development is currently underway, but the Counties struggle to attract businesses in this industry due to blight and suspected contamination, limited infrastructure, and massive public ownership/management of land.
+However, the Coalition Members also recognize that reliance on one industry can lead to economic constraints, as was the case with the communities’ dependence on mining and military installations.
+Some renewable energy development is currently underway, but the Coalition Members struggle to attract businesses in this industry due to blight and suspected contamination, limited infrastructure, and massive public ownership/management of land.

-To assist in these efforts, the RDSBC is working to identify and assess blighted and contaminated properties, prepare the sites for cleanup and reuse, and create an area-wide plan that will enable responsible redevelopment.
+To assist in these efforts, the RDSBC is working to identify and assess blighted and contaminated properties, prepare the sites for cleanup and reuse, and create an area-wide plan to enable responsible redevelopment.
 The RDSBC understands they must take a hands-on approach to ensure that their communities prosper.
 They are working to foster the development of renewable energy generation facilities and supporting businesses, particularly on previously disturbed properties, to transmit clean power to markets throughout the desert southwest.
-The Coalition is committed to working together to achieve successful clean energy redevelopment of brownfields in these rich renewable resource areas.
+The members of the Coalition are committed to working together to achieve successful clean energy redevelopment of brownfields in these rich renewable resource areas.

 What is the RDSBC Project?

-The Coalition counties are working together to identify and assess properties where the perception and potential presence of contamination is hindering redevelopment and reuse.
-A major component of the Coalition’s program is to develop an area-wide plan for the six Counties in the Coalition with respect to cleanup and reuse of identified brownfield sites.
+The Coalition members are working together to identify and assess properties where the perception and potential presence of contamination is hindering redevelopment and reuse.
+A major component of the Coalition’s program is to develop an area-wide plan for the seven members of the Coalition with respect to cleanup and reuse of identified brownfield sites.

-GOALS: The following are the primary goals of the Coalition members that provide the framework for the Coalition program:
+GOALS: The primary goals of the Coalition members provide the framework for the Coalition program:

 OBJECTIVES: The Coalition intends to achieve the following objectives by the end of the grant period:

-- Establish an area wide plan for the Coalition that addresses redevelopment and reuse potential, including, but not limited to the areas of alternative energy and open spaces;
+- Update an area wide plan for the Coalition that addresses redevelopment and reuse potential, including, but not limited to the areas of alternative energy and open spaces.

-- Target 50 acres for redevelopment as greenspace in the designated redevelopment areas; and
+- Target 50 acres for redevelopment as greenspace in the designated redevelopment areas.

 - Work with local, state, and federal entities to promote national initiatives in the Coalition area, particularly initiatives related to redeveloping brownfields with renewable energy generation facilities.

-Site Identification/Selection: The Coalition and community partners will establish a list of selection criteria and two prioritized inventories of sites—one for Hazardous Substances and one for Petroleum.
-The Coalition will select a minimum of 20 sites for assessment (with at least one per County) based on the prioritized inventories.
+Site Identification/Selection: The Coalition will build upon an established list of selection criteria and two prioritized inventories of sites—one for Hazardous Substances and one for Petroleum.
+The Coalition will select at least one site per Coalition member based on the prioritized inventories.

 Environmental Site Assessments: Assessment services including Phase I Environmental Site Assessments, Quality Assurance Project Plans, Health and Safety Plans, Sampling and Analysis Plans, and Phase II Environmental Site Assessments will be performed.
-It is anticipated that more than 20 sites will be selected for Phase I assessment, and up to 5 sites will require Phase II assessment.
+It is anticipated that more than ten sites will be selected for Phase I assessment, and up to eight sites will require Phase II assessment.
 One property, at a minimum, located in the jurisdiction of each Coalition member will be assessed for potential contamination by hazardous substances and/or petroleum.
-At least 1 site per Coalition County will be cleared for redevelopment and marketed with the support of local community organizations and other stakeholders.
+At least one site per Coalition member will be cleared for redevelopment and marketed with the support of local community organizations and other stakeholders.

-Cleanup/Reuse Planning: Six cleanup/reuse plans will be completed and at least one public meeting per plan will be held in the affected community.
-The Coalition will target 50 acres for reuse as open space.
+Cleanup/Reuse Planning: Eight cleanup/reuse plans will be completed and at least one public meeting per plan will be held in the affected community.

-The Coalition members entered into a formal Memorandum of Agreement (MOA) in August 2011.
-The RDSBC assessment and planning project officially commenced on October 1, 2011, and has a projected completion date of September 30, 2014.
+The Coalition members entered into a formal Memorandum of Agreement (MOA) in November 2017.
+The RDSBC assessment and planning project officially commenced in 2017 and has a projected completion date of September 30, 2020.

 What are the Project Benefits?

-- The Coalition supports the coordination and leveraging of federal policies and investments, building on the success of previous grants and federal expenditures to pursue renewable energy redevelopment on recycled lands, and efforts to protect and preserve the integrity of groundwater supplies consistent with existing Wellhead Protection Plans; and
+- The Coalition supports the coordination and leveraging of federal policies and investments, building on the success of previous grants and federal expenditures to pursue renewable energy redevelopment on recycled lands, and efforts to protect and preserve the integrity of groundwater supplies consistent with existing Wellhead Protection Plans.

-- The Coalition’s project places high importance on valuing communities and neighborhoods.
+- The Coalition’s projects place high importance on valuing communities and neighborhoods.
 The Coalition will involve the communities in the target areas in every step of the process to ensure the unique characteristics of the communities are preserved, particularly wide-open spaces and natural environments.